rustls/rustls/README.md

     SignatureAlgorithm, and NamedGroup as part of the stable API.
 Previously they were part of the unstable internals API, but were referenced by parts of the stable API.
+  - Expose secret extraction API under the `secret_extraction` cargo feature.
+    This is designed to enable switching from rustls to kTLS (kernel TLS offload) after a successful TLS 1.2/1.3 handshake, for example.
 * 0.20.6 (2022-05-18)
   - 0.20.5 included a change to track more context for the `Error::CorruptMessage` which made API-incompatible changes to the `Error` type.
 We yanked 0.20.5